Bonk

 The term “bonk” is used in cycling to describe the sudden feeling of fatigue and lack of energy that can come on during a long ride.
 It is thought to have originated in the United States in the late 1970s, when it was used to describe the feeling of “hitting the wall” during a race.

 The term “bonk” is thought to have been coined by the American cyclist Jonathan Boyer, who used it to describe the feeling of exhaustion that comes on during a long ride.
-It was then popularized by the cycling magazine Bicycling, which ran an article about the phenomenon in 1979.
+It was then popularised by the cycling magazine Bicycling, which ran an article about the phenomenon in 1979.

 The term “bonk” has since become a common term in the cycling community to describe the feeling of fatigue and lack of energy that can come on during long rides.
-It is used to describe both the physical and mental exhaustion that can come on during a long ride, and is a reminder to cyclists to take care to stay properly hydrated and fueled during their rides.
+It is used to describe both the physical and mental exhaustion that can come on during a long ride, and is a reminder to cyclists to take care to stay properly hydrated and fuelled during their rides.

 Back to blog